dirkgroenen/Goldfish-Autoresponder/README.md

 Open the ``config.inc.php`` file and change the database connection string so it matchs your setup.

 # Credits
-Goldfish is originally created by [Remo Fritzsche](http://remofritzsche.com/), but now available for download anymore.
+Goldfish is originally created by [Remo Fritzsche](http://remofritzsche.com/), but not available for download anymore.